m-thalmann/Cookbook/README.md

     "reset_ttl": 600 // seconds after which the password-reset-token expires
   },
-  "registration_enabled": true, // whether users are allowed to register "email_verification": true, // whether the email must be verified "hcaptcha": {
+  "registration_enabled": true, // whether users are allowed to register "email_verification": {
+    "enabled": true, // whether the email must be verified "ttl": 3600 // seconds after which the email-verification-token expires },
+  "hcaptcha": {
     // hcaptcha data (see below)
     "enabled": true,